 Professor and Associate Head – External, Department of Mechanical Engineering

 Associate Faculty Member, Department of Orthopaedics, Faculty of Medicine, University of British Columbia

-Research Interestsbrain injuries; concussion; Helmet performance; hip fracture; injury biomechanics; Injury prevention; Orthopaedic biomechanics; spinal cord injury; spine trauma
+Research Interestsbrain injuries; concussion; Cycling injuries; Helmet performance; hip fracture; Hip injury; injury biomechanics; Injury prevention; Medical evaluation; Orthopaedic biomechanics; Sex differences in automotive crashes; spinal cord injury; Spine injury; spine trauma

 Dr. Cripton’s research interests are primarily focused on prevention, rather than treatment: an injury that never happens, as he points out, needs no repair or therapy.
 To this end, he works on spine, hip, and concussion biomechanics, all focused on either preventing injury or minimizing it as it happens.
 He also works a great deal with geriatric and pediatric models, looking at ways of preventing injury to very old and very young people.
 He and his team are developing improved mechanical and computational models of spines for crash test dummies and other injury testing, and they use pressure sensors to study swelling of the spinal cord after injury to better understand the response of the spinal cord to injury .
 He is also working with the US Department of Defense on setting safe transfer limits for medical evacuations.